DOGGY DAY CARE

 How Doverdoggies Day Care works

-The first stage after your initial enquiry would be for you to visit the day care centre, without your dog/s, just so you can get a good look around.
+The first stage after your initial enquiry would be for you to visit the day care, without your dog/s, just so you can get a good look around.
 I prefer your dog to be introduced to the daycare centre by my special gradual method, described below.

-If you are happy with the centre, the next stage is for me to visit you and your dog in your home for the meet and greet.
+If you are happy with the set up , the next stage is for me to visit you and your dog in your home for the meet and greet.
 This is an opportunity for you to ask questions and complete paper work ,and for me and your dog to meet and assess each other.

 Chester having a rest in the shade